gabystern/studyspace/README.md

 # Should be able to see list of students who have been here
 # Should show upcoming study rooms
 # Should show categories studied at location

-User Index:
+User Index: - DONE
-# Should show user link list, with *stretch* top location and topic of study
+# Should show user link list
-User Show:
+User Show: - DONE
 # Should show individual locations, categories for user. - DONE Marianna and Maxwell
 Categories Show:
 # Should show students who are studying this category.
-Application Layout:
-# Should show link to user profile, website links in top navigation?
-# Should have footer for all pages

 Improved Model SQL methods: - DONE
 # Study_rooms.upcoming - OK
 # User.first.locations -- should give all locations of user from all study rooms - OK